 I didn’t find any corals here, but I did find some fish.
 Basically it’s just a nice place to take pics and chill a bit.

-The order of the places you will visit vary depending how the tour guide organizes the tour, we went from Crowley Island, to the snorkeling area, and then finally Lu Lu island.
+The order of the places you will visit vary depending on how the tour guide organizes the tour, we went from Crowley Island to the snorkeling area, and then finally Lu Lu island.

 The reefs here are okay but I noticed there is a lot of damage from tourists, most of the corals are brown.